raveberry/raveberry/CONTRIBUTING.md

 Give your PR a good title and description that we can see what you've added / fixed Check if the diff of your changes is what you expected Push the "Create pull request" button!

+## Modifying SCSS Files

+By default, scss files are not recompiled dynamically for performance reasons.
+If you want to change these files during development, set `SASS_PROCESSOR_ENABLED` in `main/settings.py` to True:
+`SASS_PROCESSOR_ENABLED = True`
+Now your changes will take effect immediately.